 A small price to pay for what I was about to experience.

-My wet afternoon was spent wandering around nearby trails in the rain watching spider monkeys get angry at me, gangs of scarlet macaws flying overhead, a toucan, and some frogs.
-There’s something special about hiking under the rainforest canopy in the pouring rain!
+A wet afternoon was spent wandering around nearby trails in the rain watching spider monkeys get angry at me, gangs of scarlet macaws flying overhead, a toucan, and some frogs.

-Halloween Crabs for Breakfast?
+Halloween Crabs & Coatis

 While those colorful crabs looked kinda tasty, I had a long trip ahead of me and couldn’t join them.
 But the sky was finally clear and I was off to a great start.

-Animals Everywhere!
+Wild Animals Everywhere!

-As the sun rose higher, Spider Monkeys families continued to angrily squawk at me while shaking the trees & branches over my head.
+As the sun rose higher, Spider Monkey families continued to angrily squawk at me while shaking the trees & branches over my head.
 I eventually spotted some White Faced Capuchin monkeys too.
 They were not nearly as pissed-off with my presence…

 Spider monkeys need to take some anger management classes. ![]()